vipseixas/NeonOut/README.md

 # NeonOut

-***NeonOut*** is a program that enables NeonMob users to download and keep theirs collections after NeonMob gets out of business, which is planned to take place at 2023-02-28.
+***NeonOut*** is a Scala 3 program that enables NeonMob users to download and keep theirs collections after NeonMob gets out of business, which is planned to take place at 2023-02-28.

-It is written in Scala 3 and can be executed using [SBT](https://www.scala-sbt.org/) or [scala-cli](https://scala-cli.virtuslab.org/).

 For the non-technical people there are pre-built executable scritps (*NeonOut.cmd* for **Windows**; *NeonOut.sh* for **MacOS** and **Linux**) at the [releases page](https://github.com/vipseixas/NeonOut/releases/).